marekpospieszny/diving-app/README.md

-# diving-app
+# Diving Application
-Diving app is an application that keeps diving community together.
+This is an application that keeps diving community together.
 It helps users to plan next dives, find available locations and keep history of all dives in one place.

 **General application features:**
 - different views for users and admin,